stackpath/serverless-scripting-examples/.github/contributing.md

 Bug reports and pull requests (PRs) are welcome.

+We expect users to see these examples and modify them to suit their needs on their serverless scripting sites.
+The examples in this project should reflect the capabilities of StackPath's serverless scripting platform and put StackPath's best face forward.
+To reflect that, new examples should:

+* Illustrate an interesting or novel way to manipulate the client's incoming request and/or the outgoing response
+* Have consistent and correct internal documentation and code comments
+* Conform to the platforms's best practices and code standards.
+JavaScript files should conform to the [Airbnb JavaScript code style](https://github.com/airbnb/javascript) standard.
+* Include a `README.md` file that has a description of the example, build and installation instructions, and usage instructions or samples as needed.
+* Build without errors and work correctly when run as a serverless script

 Before coding any new features or substantial changes, please [open a feature request](https://github.com/stackpath/serverless-scripting-examples/issues/new) to discuss the proposed changes and benefits provided to the project.